TwinHits/gxp/README.md

 ## Deployment
 https://aws.github.io/copilot-cli/docs/manifest/overview/

 The AWS Stack is managed using AWS Copilot.

-Use AWS Copilot CLI for changes
+Use AWS Copilot CLI for changes.

 Deploy using `copilot deploy`.
-Mine is currently set up in WSL.

 Make sure docker deskop is running.

 ## Adding Dependencies

 - Install dependencies using `pipenv install <package>`
 - Do not use a requirements.txt file
 - Tag packages at explicit versions using ==